kostianlomit/english_bot/Readme.md

 check your ability to use new words.
 You can easily check out your knowledge with the bot reply.

+## Install

+To create a DB when starting on your server run **db_map.py** first.
+I kept my tokens for the bot @English_def_Oxford_bot and for HuggingFace but I will delete them after the assignment check.

 ## How to use it?

 You can use different commands to operate with the bot: